EducloudAI/AI-Integration-Framework/README.md

 ---

 ### 10. Timeless AI Architecture
-Universal principles and 25 questions that work across all AI generations.
-Protect your governance investment from obsolescence as AI evolves from prompts to agents, quantum systems, and beyond.
+25 Universal Questions that remain valid across all AI generations.
+Protect your governance investment from obsolescence as AI evolves from prompts to agents, quantum systems, and neural interfaces.

 ➡️ [Discover the Future‑Agnostic Architecture](docs/ai-generations-architecture)